 The Abbey Gardens in the heart of Bury St Edmunds is the perfect spot for enjoying peace and quiet whilst watching the world go by.

 The Norman Tower

-The Norman Tower, was the principal gateway to Bury St Edmunds' great abbey church.
-It was built between 1120 and 1148 facing its great west door.
-It is one of the oldest Norman buildings in England and one of the most complete Norman buildings in the UK due to the fact that it has never been altered.
+The Norman Tower was built between 1120 and 1148, making it is one of the oldest Norman buildings in England.
 It still serves as the bell tower of St Edmundsbury Cathedral, formerly St James’ Church.

 Greene King Brewery

 Greene King is the UK's largest pub retailer and brewer.
 It is based in Bury St Edmunds, Suffolk, England.
-The company owns pubs, restaurants and hotels.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 St. Edmundsbury Cathedral

 Originally dedicated to St Denys, the Parish Church of St James has grown and developed over centuries, becoming the Cathedral of the Diocese of St Edmundsbury and Ipswich in 1914.